snxd/proxyres/README.md

     * Support for `WPAD` using `DHCP` and `DNS`.
     * Support for PAC file execution using system scripting libraries.
     * Support for downloading PAC scripts using HTTPS with [curl](https://github.com/curl/curl).
+* Handles multiple simultaneous resolution requests by utilizing a thread pool.
 * Example command line utility.

 ## Supported Platforms